-The method needs not only a vindication, but also a refinement.

-- 3. No actual profits.
+- (2) No market price.
+According to the principles of the profit-split method, the licensed IP does not have a typical market price.
+Its price (royalty rate) is determined by the cost and revenue structure of the licensee and the resulting profitability, but not by the price that other licensees might have paid for similar IP, or that the licensor could achieve for similar IP in previous licensing negotiations.
+In reality, however, the price for IP is sometimes what the licensor asks for-irrespective of the profitability of the licensee. - (3) No actual profits.
 The negotiation of royalty rates-and the resulting sharing of profits-is based on profit expectations of the licensee, but not on actual profits which might differ from expectations.
 Often, a license agreement relates to the subsequent launch of a new product or business.
-Depending on the source and the definition of failure, the flop rate of new product launches is between 40% and 80%.
+Depending on the source and the definition of failure, the flop rate of new product launches is between 40 percent and 80 percent.
 Obviously, actual profitability often does not match original expectations.
-Expost, it is likely that numerous unsuccessful licenses were overpaid with excessively high royalty rates. - 4.
-No stable profits.
+Ex-post, it is likely that numerous unsuccessful licenses were overpaid with excessively high royalty rates. - (4) No stable profits.
 Typically, the launch of a new (licensed) business requires some initial investment and expenses in the early stage.
 Average profitability varies from the start of a licensed business until the end of its contract term.
-Thus, the licensee has to consider average expected profitability over the term of the agreement when negotiating the royalty rate.

-- 5. Profit and benefit base.
+Thus, the licensee should consider average expected profitability over the term of the agreement negotiating the royalty rate. - (5) Profit and benefit base.
 There has always been some degree of disagreement on the profit base for the profit-split method.
 The suggested profit base ranges from fully loaded profit (net profit) over gross profit to marginal or incremental profit.
-The benefits of a license may be attributed to the products sold that incorporate the IP, or to components or manufacturing processes only. - 6.
-International expansion.
-The origins of the profit-split method-as described by Robert Goldscheider-go back to international licensing in an age of import restrictions, tariffs, and entry barriers.
+The benefits of a license may be attributed to the products sold that incorporate the IP, or to components or manufacturing processes only. - (6) International expansion.
+The origins of the profit-split method-as described by Robert Goldscheider-go back to international licensing in an age of import restrictions, tariffs and entry barriers.
 For a company to expand internationally there was often no alternative to licensing.
 The licensed property was granted on an exclusive basis in the licensed territory.
 Today, licensing is often an approach within the same territory, for example via non-exclusive patents or brand extensions.
-It is not clear how this shift affects profitability and profit-split.

-7. Value of IP increasing.
-As is widely known, intangibles make up for an increasing share of enterprise value.
-Today, intangibles account for an average of 80% of enterprise value while 50 years ago this percentage was in the area of 25%.
+It is not clear how this shift affects profitability and profit-split. - (7) Value of IP increasing.
+It is a well-known fact that intangibles account for an increasing share of enterprise value.
+Today, intangibles account for an average of 80 percent of enterprise value while 50 years ago this percentage was in the area of 25 percent.
 In parallel with the structure of assets and value drivers, the sources of profit changed over time.
 Profits generated by intangibles increased at the same rate.
-Today, 80% of profits5 come from intangibles.
-At the origin of the profit-split concept, the 25% of profits generated by IP were allocated to IP.
-Today, the 25% profit-split rule allows only a fraction of IP-related profits to be allocated to IP.
+Today, an average of 80 percent of profits5 come from intangibles.
+At the origin of the profit-split concept, the 25 percent of profits generated by IP were allocated to IP.
+Today, the 25 percent profit-split rule allows only a fraction of IP-related profits to be allocated to IP.

+^{4.} Uniloc USA, Inc. v.
+Microsoft Corp., 632 F.3d 1292, (CA-F.C., 2011), page 1055.